About the college

 Sport, music and college facilities

-The college's gardens offer a venue for croquet and frisbee.
+The college's gardens and croquet lawn offer a great space for a range of activities (even Frisbee!).
 Other sports are catered for at the college's ground, only a few minutes away by bicycle.
-The college has a shared boathouse and its own on-site multi-gym.
+The college has a shared boathouse and its own on-site gym.
 There are also several music rooms and a number of pianos.

 Facilities for students with disabilities